 Contributions - The PERS Plan 2/3 employer and employee contribution rates are developed by the Office of the State Actuary to fully fund Plan 2 and the defined benefit portion of Plan 3.
 The Plan 2/3 employer rates include a component to address the PERS Plan 1 UAAL and an administrative expense that is currently set at 0.18 percent.
 Each biennium, the state Pension Funding Council adopts Plan 2 employer and employee contribution rates and Plan 3 contribution rates.
-The PERS Plan 2/3 required contribution rates (expressed as a percentage of covered payroll) for 2015 were as follows:
+The PERS Plan 2/3 required contribution rates (expressed as a percentage of covered payroll) for 2015-2016 were as follows:

 PERS Plan 2/3

 Actual Contribution Rates: Employer 2/3 Employee 2

 July 2014 through June 2015 9.21% 4.92%

+July 2015 through June 2016 11.18% 6.12%

 Employee PERS Plan 3 varies

-^{} For employees participating in JBM, the contribution rate was 15.30%
+For employees participating in JBM, the contribution rate was 15.30%

-The Council's actual contributions to the plan were \$20,437 for the fiscal year ended June 30, 2015.
+The Council's actual contributions to the plan were \$30,108 for the fiscal year ended June 30, 2016.